bestcoolestp/Cafe_Manager_System/README.md

 Authentication Flow: Mention how login, signup, and forgot password processes work.
 User Roles: Differentiation between 'admin' and 'user' roles.
 Backend Operations: Describe how tokens are generated and validated, how the database connection is set up, etc.
-Setup & Installation
-Provide step-by-step instructions on how to set up and run your project.
-This can include:

-Prerequisites: Software or tools needed.
-Cloning the repository.
-Installing dependencies.
-Setting up the database.
-Running the frontend and backend.